GHC HOUSING PARTNERS

 Ms. Lawshe has more than 20 years of experience in real estate development and finance.
 Prior to joining GHC, Ms. Lawshe served as the chief executive officer of A Community of Friends (ACOF), a Los Angeles-based nonprofit development organization.
 Under her leadership, ACOF produced approximately 800 units in Los Angeles, Orange and San Diego counties, and raised more than $100 million in capital from private and public sources.

 Ms. Lawshe obtained an MBA, with a concentration in real estate finance, at the Anderson School at UCLA and a bachelor of science in industrial management/industrial engineering from Purdue University.

-As the vice president of acquisitions and development, Mr. Miller is responsible for overseeing the acquisition, debt and equity structuring, and stabilization of new acquisition and rehabilitation projects.
+As the managing director of acquisitions and development, Mr. Miller is responsible for overseeing the acquisition, debt and equity structuring, and stabilization of new acquisition and rehabilitation projects.
 He joined GHC Housing Partners in June 2013.